isw-kudos/kudos-docs/docs/boards/hybrid.md

-Hybrid = Cloud integrated with IBM Connections On-Premise
+Hybrid = Cloud integrated with HCL Connections On-Premise

 ![Outcome](/assets/connections/header.png)

-This version is the best of both worlds if you already have IBM  Connections but want the latest and greatest Boards functionality without managing more servers!
-Kudos Boards Cloud can integrate with your existing IBM Connections on-premise installation.
+This version is the best of both worlds if you already have HCL Connections but want the latest and greatest Boards functionality without managing more servers!
+Kudos Boards Cloud can integrate with your existing HCL Connections on-premise installation.

 For a comparison of Boards versions please [see here](/boards/versions/)